I don't know about you, but I really love the tradition of sending holiday cards to our friends and family.

-It's so fun to see where we were each year, and have a record of the people we love as well.
-My husband and I both have large extended families that we don't get to see very often – but the exchange of Christmas cards every year keeps everyone connected and informed, so we can right up again when we do see each other.
+It's so fun to look back and see where we were each year and have a record of the people we love as well.
+My husband and I both have large extended families that we don't get to see very often, but the exchange of Christmas cards every year keeps everyone connected and informed, so we can easily catch up when we do see each other.

-Now here’s where Shutterfly came in to save the day.
-The photo I wanted to use was taken over the summer.
-I knew we didn't have time to take a new picture, but the one I wanted looks very summery with coral, green, and bright yellow!
+This year, the photo I wanted to use on our holiday cards was taken over the summer.
+I knew we didn't have time to take a new picture, but the one I had chosen looked very summery with coral, green, and bright yellow!
 I didn't want the traditional red & green color scheme of Christmas cards to clash with our bright shades, but I still wanted our card to look appropriate for the holidays.

 3 Tips To "Winterize" Any Family Photo for a Holiday Card:

-I love the navy & silver as a classy color combo for the holidays: it doesn't conflict with our summer clothes, and really lets my photo shine while still feeling festive.
+I love navy & silver as a classy color combo for the holidays: it doesn't conflict with our summer clothes, and really lets my photo shine while still feeling festive.
 Try it out!

-This works especially well if you don't have one group picture of everyone, and you're combining pictures of people from different days.
-You can adjust your pictures to black and white in Shutterfly really easily, and it gives you the freedom to choose any card template you want.
+This works especially well if you don't have a group shot of everyone and you're combining pictures of people from different days.
+You can adjust your pictures to black and white really easily, and it gives you the freedom to choose any card template or holiday color scheme you want.

 You might have noticed an extra face on my card...
-We are currently hosting a foreign exchange student this year, which has been such a good experience for our family.
+We are hosting a foreign exchange student this year, which has been such a good experience for our family.
 She is from Japan, and truly, it has helped expand our horizons!
-We consider her a part of the family now, and definitely wanted to include her in our Christmas card.
+We consider her a part of the family and definitely wanted to include her in our Christmas card.